BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/fillTheBlanksBot/instructions.md

 ### Predict

 ```
-// predict() replaces "*" in user input with a predicted word
+// predict() look up a predicted word to use instead of "*"
 function predict(userInput){
   // Initialize an empty array to store the output words
   let result = [];